When it comes to digital marketing in the science industry, social media can be a key component to building and maintaining your brand.

 In 2020, GE Healthcare produced a video interview series on YouTube, spotlighting the Black Lives Matter movement featuring various GE employees and their personal perspectives and experiences.
 During the month of June, they also highlighted and shared LGBTQ employee stories in celebration of Pride Month.

 Similarly, for Asian American and Pacific Islander (AAPI) Heritage Month, 3M produced short videos highlighting AAPI employees and their stories on Twitter.
 They also created the video series Not The Science Type, that was shared across social platforms highlighting in-depth discussions with women surrounding different stereotypes and the impact they have when it comes to diversity, equity & inclusion in STEM.

 These various initiatives and programs also show support for GE Healthcare’s and 3M’s employees, allowing for them to feel seen, respected, and valued within the company.

 Using Hashtags to Categorize Content: GlaxoSmithKline

-According to Pew Research Center, about half of Americans consumed their news via social media platforms in 2020.
+According to Pew Research Center, about half of Americans consumed their news via social media platforms.
 With the amount of information being generated and published every second, it’s imperative that tactics are used to ensure your company’s information is targeting the right audiences.
 Hashtags are a unique addition to social media marketing, enabling companies to increase their digital footprint across multiple social media platforms.